Euclideon/udSDKPython/README.md

-## Python3 Vault SDK
+## Python3 udSDK

 <!-- TODO: Write a brief abstract explaining this sample -->
-This integration contains several demonstrations of using Vault SDK renderer in increasingly complex contexts.
+This integration contains several demonstrations of using udSDK renderer in increasingly complex contexts.
-The code is written to be as modular as possible and is designed as an interface for Vault SDK to the Python language and it's libraries.
+The code is written to be as modular as possible and is designed as an interface for udSDK to the Python language and it's libraries.

 <!-- TODO: Fill this section below with metadata about this sample-->
 ```